godotengine/godot/README.md

 ### Documentation and demos

 The official documentation is hosted on [ReadTheDocs](https://docs.godotengine.org).
-It is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).
+The Godot community maintains it in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/)
 is also accessible from within the engine.